-DR. TAYLOR WOODS State Veterinarian Director Animal Health Division all grains that have standards established under the United States Grain Standards.
+The Grain Inspection Services Program is designated to officially inspect, grade and weigh all grains that have standards established under the United States Grain Standards.
 The program provides four primary services:

 - official sampling to take a representative sample of grain from a particular lot; - official inspection to determine and certify the type, class, quality or condition of grain; - weighing certification to supervise the loading, unloading and weighing containers of grain; and - chemical analysis to determine the protein or oil content of grain and to determine the existence of mycotoxins in grain.